 The principles of the “New Approach” and the “New Legislative Framework” concerning standardisation are implemented through a specific legal and guidance framework for European standardisation and harmonised European standards in support of EU harmonisation legislation.
 The main references are:

 Regulation (EU) No 1025/2012 on European standardisation (“the Standardisation Regulation”), directly applicable in all Member States from 1 January 2013.
 It lays down the legally binding provisions on European standardisation, among others on definitions (Article 2), standardisation organisations and bodies, standardisation requests (Article 10), formal objections (Article 11) and the Committee on Standards (Article 22);

-Rulings of the Court of Justice of the European Union issued in specific cases relevant for the whole EU standardisation system;
+Rulings of the Court of Justice of the European Union issued in specific cases relevant for the whole EU standardisation system – see point 3.6.;

 Vademecum on European standardisation, compiling key documents and providing guidance on European standardisation policy and related practice, including standardisation requests, the role and use of harmonised standards, and other related resources;

+Communication from the Commission - An EU Strategy on Standardisation: Setting global standards in support of a resilient, green and digital EU single market;
-Communication from the Commission - Harmonised standards: Enhancing transparency and legal certainty for a fully functioning Single Market;

-Action plan - Structural solutions to decrease the stock of non-cited harmonised standards.
+Communication from the Commission - Harmonised standards: Enhancing transparency and legal certainty for a fully functioning Single Market;Communication from the Commission - A strategic vision for European standards: Moving forward to enhance and accelerate the sustainable growth of the European economy by 2020;

+General Guidelines for the Cooperation between CEN, CENELEC and ETSI and the European Commission and the European Free Trade Association;

+Guidelines on the applicability of Article 101 of the Treaty on the Functioning of the European Union to horizontal co-operation agreements.

 For the practical implementation of the abovementioned references, there is a set of specific documents, all of them in principle publicly available through the direct cooperation between the Commission and the European standardisation organisations:

-Procedures and guidance for the CEN-Cenelec Management Centre (CCMC) and the their relevant Technical Committees developing standards (through the “Business Operation Support System”);
+Procedures and guidance for the CEN-CENELEC Management Centre (CCMC) and their relevant Technical Committees developing standards (through the “Business Operation Support System”);

 Procedures and guidance for the HAS consultants supporting the Commission (“Checklist - Verification of conditions for the publication of references of harmonised standards in the Official Journal”, templates and instructions to fill in the assessment reports of harmonised standards, and other ad-hoc horizontal and sectorial guidance provided by the Commission).
 These guidance documents have also been made available by the Commission to the European standardisation organisations, with the invitation to circulate them among their Technical Committees.

+Procedures and guidance as agreed in the Task Force between the Commission, EFTA, CEN, CENELEC and ETSI “Timely European Standards for a Green and Digital, Single and Global Market”.

 Voluntary use of standards

 As for the generality of the EU harmonisation legislation on products in the internal market based on the principles of the “New Approach” and the “New Legislative Framework” policies, the use of standards (either harmonised European standards cited in the Official Journal of European Union or any other standard) in the medical devices sector is and remains voluntary.
-This is clearly stated in the Standardisation Regulation (EU) 1025/2012 ruling the whole system:
+This is clearly stated in the Standardisation Regulation (EU) 1025/2012 ruling the whole system, starting with the Recitals which explain the background, and then in the enacting part (Articles) of the act:

 Recital (1): “The primary objective of standardisation is the definition of voluntary technical or quality specifications with which current or future products, production processes or services may comply.”